Parta/smallbackendproject/README.md

 The API takes a format parameter that changes the structure of the JSON object outputed

-It can take one of 3 formats: linechart, table, multiplepage.
+It can take one of 3 formats:
+* linechart
+* table, and
+* multiplepage.

 There are json files in this project (linechart, table, multiplepage) to show examples of the expected output